daviddalpiaz/appliedstats/logistic.md

 ## [1] 0.978022
 ```

 While this is far fewer false positives, is it acceptable though?
 Still probably not.
 Also, don't forget, this would actually be a terrible spam detector today since this is based on data from a very different era of the internet, for a very specific set of people.
-Spam has changed a lot since 90s!
+Spam has changed a lot since the 90s!
 (Ironically, machine learning is probably partially to blame.)

 This chapter has provided a rather quick introduction to classification, and thus, machine learning.
 For a more complete coverage of machine learning, [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/){target="_blank"} is a highly recommended resource.
 Additionally, [`R` for Statistical Learning](https://daviddalpiaz.github.io/r4sl/){target="_blank"} has been written as a supplement which provides additional detail on how to perform these methods using `R`.
 The [classification](https://daviddalpiaz.github.io/r4sl/classification-overview.html){target="_blank"} and [logistic regression](https://daviddalpiaz.github.io/r4sl/logistic-regression.html){target="_blank"} chapters might be useful.

 We should note that the code to perform classification using logistic regression is presented in a way that illustrates the concepts to the reader.
-In practice, you may to prefer to use a more general machine learning pipeline such as [`caret`](http://topepo.github.io/caret/index.html){target="_blank"} in `R`.
+In practice, you may prefer to use a more general machine learning pipeline such as [`caret`](http://topepo.github.io/caret/index.html){target="_blank"} in `R`.
 This will streamline processes for creating predictions and generating evaluation metrics.

 ## `R` Markdown